iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 1 reviews"/>
 </p>

+> It goes days, sometimes months without checking for exposures.
+I have to remember to open it for it to work for a few days and then it lapses again until I remember to open it again.
+Thank goodness it didn't detect any exposures in my bedroom this morning, its first check in who knows how long *rolls eyes*.
+I feel safer already.<br> :date: __2021-03-21 14:20:52__

 > Wrong app<br> :date: __2021-02-05 07:34:11__

 > Has not added a scan since December 15th.
 No updates available, so it's not that.<br> :date: __2021-01-06 07:27:48__